bjankord/styled-components-custom-properties-theme-provider/README.md

 Update phase was tested by supplying a new theme with entirely different values for each theme property.

 ### tl;dr
-If you want a fast theme provider and do not need to support browsers which don't support CSS custom properties, check out the CSS Custom Properties Theme Provider.
+The CSS Custom Properties Theme Provider is a bit faster compared to the the default styled-components theme provider.

 If you do need to support browsers that don't support CSS custom properties, the default styled-components theme provider will be faster compared to the CSS Custom Properties Theme Provider which offers fallback support.